By Matthew Nolan of P2K

-I pulled out a few of the suggestions that I really love.
+I pulled out a few of the suggestions that I love.

-Next time you feel like life is too crazy and everything is awful, pause and make sure that you are taking care of yourself.
+Next time you feel like life is too crazy, and everything is terrible, take a break and make sure that you are taking care of yourself.

 Let me know in the comments.